IlKaiser/IoT_Group-Project/setup.md

 AWS_SESSION_TOKEN=YOUR_AWS_SESSION_TOKEN
 ```

+**NOTE!** The access key id, the secret access key and the session token provided by AWS expire after a while, so you have to manually re-set them in the .env file when this happens.

 Then you need to **subscribe** to the **data/seastation/+** MQTT topic, where '+' stands for 'at least one character' from the syntax of regular expressions: in our case it will represent the **seastation id**.

 ![img](https://github.com/IlKaiser/IoT_Group-Project/blob/main/imgs/subscribe_aws.png)